-(i) Full council
+- (i) Full council - approval of annual strategy.

 (ii) Strategy & Resources Committee

 - receiving and reviewing reports on treasury management policies, practices and activities - approval of amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices - budget consideration and approval - approval of the division of responsibilities - receiving and reviewing annual monitoring reports and acting on recommendations - approving the selection of external service providers and agreeing terms of appointment.